thewca/wca-regulations/wca-regulations.md

     - 3h2) Puzzles whose colored plastic is visible inside the puzzle (e.g. "stickerless" puzzles) are permitted.
 This does not include the following puzzles:
         - 3h2a) Puzzles with transparent parts that can reveal more information about the state of the puzzle.
 Exception: An overlay sticker or a logo (see [Regulation 3l](regulations:regulation:3l)).
     - 3h3) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts.
-    - 3h4) For Clock, custom "inserts" (the same shape and size as the traditional paper inserts) are permitted, at the discretion of the WCA Delegate.
+    - 3h4) For Clock, the following modifications are permitted:
+        - 3h4a) Customs "inserts" (the same shape and size as the traditional paper inserts) are permitted, at the discretion of the WCA Delegate.
 The inserts must have a clear indication of 12 o'clock that matches the original inserts.
+        - 3h4b) Puzzle design customizations that do not give an unfair advantage may be permitted, at the discretion of the WCA Delegate (e.g. checkerboard pattern clocks, faces with a custom design).
+        - 3h4c) Customizations in which pins may be distinguishable from any other pin of the same side are permitted under the discretion of the WCA Delegate.
+        - 3h4d) Customizations that leave the pins loose (i.e. pins that can toggle or recede using gravity instead of being directly pressed are not considered reasonable wear, and these puzzles must not be permitted)
 - 3j) Puzzles must be clean, and must not have any markings, elevated pieces, damage, or other differences that significantly distinguish any piece from a similar piece.
 Exception: a logo (see [Regulation 3l](regulations:regulation:3l)).
     - 3j1) Puzzles are permitted to have reasonable wear, at the discretion of the WCA Delegate.
     - 3j2) Definition: Two pieces are similar to each other if they are identical in shape and size, or mirrored in shape and identical in size.